freerange/site/soups/weeknotes/week-153.snip.markdown

 [Tom][] has been working on presenting responses to consultations, and otherwise remains opaque to my remote probes.
 He's an enigma, and [this is his jam](http://thisismyjam.com/tomafro).

 [James Mead][] and I have been working on the beginnings of the search implementation for [Whitehall][], which has brought us into greater contact with the distributed approach that the citizen team is using.
 I won't lie: it's not exactly been easy integration, but it's often hard to spot assumptions in code until another team tries to use it in anger.
 And it's always improving.
-James has now absconded to his remote lair on the Isle of Wight.
+James has now absconded to his remote lair on the Isle of Wight and, well, you already know where I am.
 And [this is my jam](http://thisismyjam.com/lazyatom).

 Hirsute [Chris][] has been investigating performance improvements to [Whitehall][], and has also been going to yoga with Jase.
 There's a chance when I get back to London that he and Jason will have converted the East Wing of the office into a [Bikram][] studio...